 Scale - Changing the scale determines the altitude that is used to set the map.
 This is the equivalent of zooming in or out which impacts the level of detail displayed.
 Always use Auto Scale if you have more than one GPS location in your form.

-Page widget starts a new page – Creates a page break in the PDF report wherever a Page widget is inserted into a form.
+Page tool starts a new page – Creates a page break in the PDF report wherever a Page tool is inserted into a form.

 Each loop in a Repeatable Section starts a new page – Creates a page break at the beginning.

 Select the fields contained in the form that you wish to be included in the report.

 Always populate defaults – Checking this option causes default values to be displayed in reports.

 Resize images - Allows you to specify a reduced image size as a percentage of the original – 100%, 66%, 50%, 33% and 25%.
 This option allows you to better control the format of your reports, and it also allows you to reduce the size of the resulting PDF or Excel files.
 By resizing the image, your image will appear smaller in the PDF.
 We recommend reducing the size of your images if your from has many images to reduce the overall size of the PDF.